Kingslayyerr/Kingslayyerr.github.io/_posts/2017-06-21-seventh-post.markdown

 - Documentation

 Worked on making API calls to Eventbrite and displaying the data I want using JQuery and HTML.
-Learned some more about endpoint documentation and how important table are (Still don't know how to make those nifty tables).
+Learned some more about endpoint documentation and how important tables are (Still don't know how to make those nifty tables).

 - Jekyll

 Still need to learn more about manipulating Jekyll and changing things up on the templates.

 ## Thats all folks!